NagiosEnterprises/ncpa/README.rst

 `Download from the Nagios Official Builds <http://assets.nagios.com/downloads/ncpa/download.php>`_.

-We currently build for Windows, Mac OS X, CentOS 5/6/7, Debian/Ubuntu, and OpenSUSE 12/13.
+We currently build for Windows, Mac OS X, RHEL/CentOS 5/6/7, Fedora 21, Debian/Ubuntu, SLES 11/12, and OpenSUSE 11/12/13.
 If your operating system of choice is not on the list and none of the builds work for you, then you can request it to be added here at GitHub.

 Building NCPA
 -------------